-Years Ended December 31, 2021 and 2020
+Years Ended December 31, 2022 and 2021

-Royalty Revenue.
-During 2020, we recognized royalty revenue of \$8,000 related to our license agreement with SpePharm in Europe.
-No royalty revenue was recorded during 2021.
-The decrease in royalty revenue was due to termination of our license agreement with SpePharm in May 2020.
+Sales Revenue.
+During 2022, we recognized revenue of \$15,000 from sales of Lymphoseek in Europe and Australia.
+No sales revenue was recorded during 2021.

 License Revenue.
-During 2021 and 2020, we recognized license revenue of \$46,000 and \$111,000, respectively, related to net transitional sales from SpePharm in Europe.
-The decrease in license revenue was due to the cessation of active marketing of Tc99m tilmanocept in Europe following the termination of our license agreement with SpePharm in May 2020.
+No license revenue was recorded during 2022.
+During 2021, we recognized license revenue of \$46,000 related to net transitional sales from SpePharm in Europe.

 Grant and Other Revenue.
-During 2021, we recognized \$486,000 of grant and other revenue compared to \$796,000 in 2020.
-Grant revenue of \$88,000 and \$696,000 during 2021 and 2020, respectively, was primarily related to SBIR grants from the NIH supporting Manocept development.
-Other revenue during 2021 included \$298,000 from LikeMinds for the partial recovery of debts previously written off in 2015 and \$100,000 from Cardinal Health 414 for reimbursement of certain research and development costs.
-Other revenue for 2020 included \$100,000 from Alseres for the partial recovery of debts previously written off in 2015.
+During 2022 and 2021, we recognized grant and other revenue of \$51,000 and \$486,000, respectively.
+Grant revenue of \$51,000 and \$88,000 during 2022 and 2021, respectively, was primarily related to an SBIR grant from the NIH supporting Manocept development.
+Other revenue during 2021 included \$298,000 from LikeMinds, Inc. for the partial recovery of debts previously written off in 2015 and \$100,000 from Cardinal Health 414 for reimbursement of certain research and development costs.

 Research and Development Expenses.
-R&D expenses increased \$212,000, or 4%, to \$5.1 million during 2021 from \$4.9 million during 2020.
-The increase was primarily due to increased regulatory consulting expenses of \$101,000, increased employee compensation including incentive-based awards of \$82,000, increased travel costs of \$30,000, increased recruiting fees of \$28,000 and increased general office expenses of \$19,000.
-These increases were coupled with net increases in drug project expenses related to (i) increased therapeutics development costs of \$316,000, including increased preclinical and clinical development costs; and (ii) increased Tc99m tilmanocept development costs of \$79,000, primarily European regulatory consulting expenses; offset by (iii) decreased Manocept diagnostic development costs of \$388,000 including decreased license fees and manufacturing-related activities offset by increased clinical trial costs.
+R&D expenses increased \$828,000, or 16%, to \$6.0 million during 2022 from \$5.1 million during 2021.
+The increase was primarily due to net increases in drug project expenses related to (i) increased Manocept diagnostic development costs of \$938,000 including increased manufacturing-related activities offset by decreased clinical trial and preclinical development costs; offset by (ii) decreased Tc99m tilmanocept development costs of \$234,000 including decreased license fees, European regulatory consulting costs and manufacturing-related costs; and (iii) decreased Manocept therapeutic development costs of \$185,000 including decreased clinical trial and preclinical development costs.
+The net increase in research and development expenses also included increased employee compensation including incentive-based awards of \$440,000 and decreased regulatory consulting expenses of \$122,000.